-Cauldron Barn Farm Park is a beautiful residential park in the heart of Dorset.
+Cauldron Barn Farm Park is a beautiful residential park surrounded by the natural beauty of Dorset.
 This shire county boasts some of the most breathtaking views in the UK and is well known for its geographic and historic characteristics.

 The residential park is spread over 14 acres of land in the Purbeck Hills and has outstanding views of the surrounding landscapes.
 The town of Swanage is within walking distance and beyond that… natural spectacles and exciting activities await people of all lifestyles.

-Below is a list of some of the incredible attractions, locations and facilities close to the park that are just waiting to be discovered beyond your new doorstep.
+Below is a list of some of the incredible attractions, locations and facilities close to the park that are just waiting to be discovered beyond your new doorstep whilst living in Dorset.

 The coastal town of Swanage invokes nostalgia and whimsy of a beautiful era gone by.
 Steam trains and the restored Victorian pier are just a flash of its sentimental charm and heritage, but a large allure of this coastal location is its connection to an epoch of much greater age.

 Swanage is the most eastern town on the Jurassic Coast and is often considered an accessible gateway to the Purbeck stretch of the Jurassic coastline.
 The sandy beaches are a splendour in the warmer months and offer thrills for all the family.
-Swanage also has a wide selection of places to eat, shop and enjoy.
+You have a wide selection of places to eat, shop and enjoy on your doorstep when being a resident of Dorset.

 For rail enthusiasts and day-trippers alike, the rebuilt Swanage Railway is the perfect place to enjoy a great excursion.
 The heritage railway attraction operates full-size steam and diesel passenger trains along the five and a half miles of line from Norden to Corfe Castle and down to Swanage.